 Also, if you’re from Narita Airport, there’s no given bus transfer going to Ueno.

+Travellers first need to take the Tokyo-Monorail from Haneda Airport.
+Then, transfer to Yamanote Line train located at Hamamatsucho Station.
 You’ll reach Ueno around 40 minutes after.
 The train fare is 660 Yen.

-Highly Recommended Hotels to Stay in Ueno
+Highly Recommended Hotels in Ueno

 1. APA Hotel Keisei Ueno-Ekimae